 - Your server uses a rotational interrupt technique to configure PCI adapters.
-Because of this technique, you can install a variety of PCI adapters that currently do not support sharing of PCI interrupts. - PCI slots 1 and 2 are on primary PCI bus A and PCI slots 3, 4, and 5 are on secondary PCI bus B. The system scans PCI slots 1 through 5 to assign system resources; then the system starts (boots) the PCI devices in the following order, if you have not changed the boot precedence from the default: PCI slots 1 and 2, system board SCSI devices, and then PCI slots 3 through 5.

-You can use the Configuration/Setup Utility program to change the boot precedence for your server.
-Select Start Options from the Configuration/Setup Utility program.
+Because of this technique, you can install a variety of PCI adapters that currently do not support sharing of PCI interrupts. - PCI slots 1 and 2 are on PCI bus A and PCI slots 3, 4, and 5 are on PCI bus B. Both PCI buses are primary buses.
+The system scans PCI slots 1 through 5 to assign system resources; then the system starts (boots) the PCI devices in the following order, if you have not changed the default boot precedence: PCI slots 1 and 2, system board SCSI devices, and then PCI slots 3 through 5. - Note: To change the boot precedence for PCI devices, start the Configuration/Setup Utility program, select Start Options from the main menu, then select the PCI SCSI adapter boot option.
+See "Configuring the server" on page 31 for details on using the Configuration/Setup Utility program.